Gato-class submarine: Postwar service

 At the end of World War II, the U.S. Navy found itself in an awkward position.
 The 56 remaining Gato-class submarines, designed to fight an enemy that no longer existed, were largely obsolete, despite the fact they were only two to four years old.
 Such was the pace of technological development during the war that a submarine with only a 300-foot test depth was going to be of little use, despite being modern in most other aspects.
-Enough of the Balao and Tench boats, with their greater diving depth, remained that the Gatos were superfluous for front-line missions.
-The Greater Underwater Propulsion Power Program (GUPPY) modernization program of the late 1940s largely passed these boats by.
+Enough of the Balao and Tench ships, with their greater diving depth, remained that the Gatos were superfluous for front-line missions.
+The Greater Underwater Propulsion Power Program (GUPPY) modernization program of the late 1940s largely passed these ships by.
 Only Barb and Dace received GUPPY conversions; these were austere GUPPY IB modernizations under project SCB 47A prior to their transfer to the Italian Navy.
 However, the U.S. Navy found itself new missions to perform, and for some of these the Gatos were well suited.
-The last two Gato-class boats active in the U.S. Navy were Rock and Bashaw, which were both decommissioned on 13 September 1969 and sold for scrap.
+The last two Gato-class ships active in the U.S. Navy were Rock and Bashaw, which were both decommissioned on 13 September 1969 and sold for scrap.